 Using a circular polariser filter or CPL is fundamental for waterfall photography.
 Every landscape photographer should have one.

 It does a great job in waterfall photography and in water photography in general.
-With a CPL you can get interesting exposure times without anything else because you have to keep in mind that with a good CPL you’ll lose almost a stop of light.
+With a CPL you can get interesting exposure times because you a good CPL you’ll lose almost a stop of light.

 Another little piece that I find necessary is a remote shutter.
 You are already in a not so well balanced position so why risk a blurry image?